AWS S3 Buckets

-This procedure guides you through creating the new lambda function that will monitor the S3 bucket for changes.
-During this procedure we will upload the ZIP file we have already prepared.
+This procedure guides you through creating the new Lambda function that will monitor the S3 bucket for changes.

 Create a new AWS Lambda function in the same zone in which the S3 bucket resides.

-- In the Advanced settings section, select the maximum value (1536 MB) for Memory.
-Set the Timeout to a value that is close but less than log file creation frequency.
+- In the Execution role section, select the role you created for the function.
+In the Basic settings section, set the Memory and Timeout to an interval that is close to, but less than, the event creation frequency.
 For example, if the log file creation frequency is 5 minutes, set the Timeout to 4 minutes and 30 seconds.
-Select No VPC for the VPC value.
+In the Network section, select No VPC for the VPC value.

 Now you can confirm that the Lambda function has been correctly associated to the bucket.
 Go to S3 and open the bucket.
 Make sure that there's an active notification associated with Events in the bucket's Properties tab.